Defamation Lawyers NSW

 When has defamation actually occurred and what would need to be proved?

-All of the above will need to be proved by the plaintiff if they are to achieve a successful outcome in a defamation case.
+All of the above will need to be proved by the plaintiff if they are to achieve a successful outcome.

-The three most important factors to consider in any potential defamation case are:
+The 3 most important factors to consider in any potential defamation case are: